netisu/melody-renderer/README.md

 1. **Operating System:** You can use either Ubuntu/Linux Server (version 20.04+) or a Windows machine with Laragon installed.
 2. **Laragon:** If you're on a Windows machine, download Laragon from [Laragon.org](https://laragon.org).

+You will also need to have golang installed.

 ### Installation Commands:

 Execute the following commands to install the required packages: